src-kearney/jobScrape/README.md

 # jobScrape

-jobScrape scrapes through the Indeed website's job postings based on given search parameters.
+jobScrape scrapes through Indeed.com's job postings based on given search parameters.

 This project was built with Spring Boot and HTMLUnit.